Key Clinical Questions

 PRETRANSFER CONSIDERATIONS IN THE SELECTION OF A SKILLED NURSING FACILITY

 Nurse and medical staffing ratios can be quite variable across facilities.
-Referring clinicians should be mindful that while the acuity level of PAC admissions has increased, nurse staffing ratios continue to remain far lower than those of acute ...
+Referring clinicians should be mindful that while the acuity level of PAC admissions has increased, nurse staffing ratios continue to remain far lower ...